open-telemetry/opentelemetry-collector-contrib/exporter/datasetexporter/README.md

 Make sure to provide the appropriate server host value in the `serverHost` attribute to ensure the proper functionality of DataSet and accurate handling of events.

+### Attributes

+If exporting of attributes of given type are enabled, then they are exported in following order:
+1. Resource
+2. Scope
+3. Log itself

+In case of name conflict the later attribute name will be appended with the `export_separator` value.

 ### Optional Settings

 - `buffer`: